 Blade coffee grinders

-Blade grinders (like the one in the picture below) have a spinning blade inside that cuts the beans into smaller pieces, similar to a blender.
+Blade grinders (like the one pictured below) have a spinning blade inside that chops the beans, similar to a blender.

 Pros of blade coffee grinders